 Favorite scenes:

-I would have leaped into the valley of the shadow of death (as described by the late John Bunyan), only to hear her call me "John"; though Apollyon were lurking there, and Despair should lock me in.
+I would have leaped into the valley of the shadow of death (as described by the late John Bunyan), only to hear her call me "John"; though Apollyon were lurking there, and Despair should lock me in.and

 She stole across the silent grass; but I strode hotly after her; fear was all beyond me now, except the fear of losing her.
 I could not but behold her manner, as she went before me, all her grace, and lovely sweetness, and her sense of what she was.